sayuga/VBA-Tools/ExcelClone/README.txt

 1. Select the 'Developer' tab on the ribbon and select 'Insert' -> 'Button'
 2. Place the button at a desired location on the spreadsheet.
 Note: Button should be outside of the data source range (A1:BZ5000) such as column CA.
 3. Select 'New'
-4. In the workbook code area that appears add 'CustomReport.Show'.
+4. In the workbook code area that appears add 'ExcelClone.Show'.
 Should look like:

  		Sub Button1_Click()
-		CustomReport.Show
+		ExcelClone.Show
 		End Sub
-5. Import the file 'CustomReport.frx'
+5. Import the file 'ExcelClone.frm'
 6. Right click the button on the Spreadsheet and select 'Edit Text'
 7. Rename the button accordingly.
 Example: 'Custom Report'